 Leaving Hong Kong the week after the handover in 1997, I returned to the UK to work on the UBS London Asian desk.
 In 1998 I left to set up my coaching business.

 I taught for 5 years on the faculty of Coach University, also teaching the top coaching diploma for the Institute of Leadership and Management.
 In 2005 I became one of 9 Master Certified Coaches in the UK.
-I write for Coaching At Work on the business of coaching, speak about the industry and am co-authoring a research paper with USW.
+I write for Coaching At Work on the business of coaching, speak about the industry at conferences and meetings and have another business helping coaches be more profitable.

-I work at the top of organisations and businesses and across many sectors: Public education sector, IT, private equity, universities, global media, government, mutual society, insurance, wealth management, global toys, global pharma, aeronautics, publishing, national health
+I work at the top of organisations and businesses and across many sectors: Public education sector, IT, private equity, universities, global media, government, mutual society, insurance, wealth management, global toys, global pharma, aeronautics, publishing and national health.